General , Wills

 TL;DR: Lawyers frequently discourage people from using online Will services, but most of their warnings are misleading or outright false.
 No law requires a lawyer to create a valid Will.
 Online Wills cannot be challenged simply because they were created online.
 Courts accept them equally.
 An interactive online Will service like USLegalWills.com uses the same software that lawyers use — it just gives you direct access at a fraction of the cost.

-To be clear: we are defending interactive online Will services like the one at USLegalWills.com, not blank-form DIY Will kits from office supply stores.
-Those kits are a disaster.
-But online Will services are an excellent mid-ground for people who do not want the inconvenience and cost of a lawyer but still need a properly drafted Will.
+To be clear: we are defending interactive online Will services like the one at USLegalWills.com , not blank-form DIY Will kits from office supply stores.

 Online Will service